 Our largest research focus is on the efficacy of hands-on laboratory courses.
 Our research questions in this area focus on: How do we know what labs are achieving (assessment)?
 What teaching methods improve outcomes (pedagogy)?
 By probing these two research questions, we also aim to better understand what labs should be aiming to achieve (learning goals).

-Assessment: We are currently developing a closed-response instrument (like a multiple-choice test) to assess students’ critical thinking skills as related to introductory physics lab courses.
-This is a 5+ year project that involves feedback cycles of data collection (through interviews, open-response written questions, expert feedback, and eventually closed responses), statistical validation and reliability measures, and improvements.
-There are also several additional ongoing assessment projects aiming to understanding what students are getting out of our lab courses.
+Assessment: We have developed a closed-response instrument (like a multiple-choice test) to assess students’ critical thinking skills as related to introductory physics lab courses and are developing an analogous instrument for ecology courses.
+We are currently analyzing large assessment data sets to understand how different students in various courses develop critical thinking skills.
+There are also several additional ongoing assessment projects aiming to understanding what students are getting out of lab courses.

 Pedagogy: We conduct both small and large scale experiments to test the impacts of different teaching methods on student learning, attitudes and motivation, and skills development.
 Small scale projects include evaluating a single learning activity in an interview or classroom setting.
 Larger scale projects include redesigning an entire course or course sequence using new or evidence-based teaching methods to achieve different learning outcomes.

 Other interests: Our lab also explores student reasoning and understanding more broadly.
-A significant focus has been on student understanding of statistics, data analysis, and measurement uncertainty.
+This includes evaluating learning through technology, how students make sense of statistics, data analysis, and measurement uncertainty.
 We are also interested in understanding how and why students choose and persist in their major of study.
 This area focuses especially on underrepresented groups in STEM.
 Lastly, we are also interested in exploring the relationship between coursework and student research experiences.
 Given their well-documented benefits, understanding the mechanisms and characteristics of undergraduate research experiences could help inform other classroom teaching (especially labs).